smartpushkar/privecy/README.md

 ## Security of Your Personal Data

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet

+## User Control

+You have full control over the data you choose to record in Fwyni.
+You can manage your data through the app’s settings, including deleting any logs, messages, calls, photographs, or notes that you have recorded.

+## Analytics and Third-Party Services

+We may use analytics services and third-party tools to collect and analyze non-personal information.
+These services may have their own privacy policies, and we encourage you to review them.

+## Contact Us

+If you have any questions or concerns about this Privacy Policy, please contact us at hello@fwyni.com.